• Skip to primary navigation

 • 2 x 1-bedroom 2-person bungalows

-The homes will provide a mix of 6 affordable rent, 1 shared ownership and 4 market sales properties.
+The homes will provide a mix of 7 affordable rent and 4 market sales properties.
 Building materials include brick, flint and timber, with clay roof tiles, to blend in with the local architecture.

-The scheme is due for completion in early 2024.
+The scheme is due for completion in Summer 2024.

 Canary Quay – Residential Project of the Year award